 "Of course, if you'll follow me.
 It's only a kilometre or so across the campus.
 B1 is the first building in the new Student's quadrant.
 We should be able to see it as soon as we pass Guoshun Road."

 Petra's expression was sceptical as well.

-“Let’s see for ourselves then,” her cousin affirmed the desire to see the place with their own eyes.
-“I’ve got a See Invisibility cubed.
-Let’s see if we can run a Detect Magic through the place as well.
-Can you cast Detect Traps?”
+"Let's see for ourselves then," her cousin affirmed the desire to see the place with their own eyes.
+"I've got a See Invisibility cubed.
+Let's see if we can run a Detect Magic through the place.
+Can you cast Detect Traps?"

 They entered the lobby of the luxury apartment block, where a dumbfounded looking young man was sitting on several suitcases.
-When Manager Xie came inside with the girls in tow, the young man’s complexion changed from a wan despondency to a shade of beetroot.
+When Manager Xie came inside with the girls in tow, the young man's face abruptly turned a shade of beetroot.

 "He was," Xie replied.

 "Who knows?"
 Manager Xie smiled at the girls with his usual amiability, his face folding until his eyes were thin, happy lines.
 "Perhaps a family emergency?"